Municipal financial equalization; general information

 - Allocations for the costs of school transportation (Art.
 10a BayFAG)

-For the costs of the necessary transportation of pupils at certain types of schools (e.g. public primary, secondary and special schools, public or state-approved secondary schools, grammar schools, full-time vocational schools), the state grants the responsible bodies lump-sum allocations.
+The state grants lump-sum allocations to the responsible bodies for the costs of the necessary transportation of pupils at certain types of schools (e.g. public primary, secondary and special schools, public or state-approved secondary schools, grammar schools, full-time vocational schools).
 On average, these cover at least 60% of the school transport costs of the responsible bodies.

 The calculation of the individual annual allocation is based on the number of pupils entitled to transport on October 1 of the respective previous year (for vocational schools on October 20) and on the costs for the necessary school transport in the previous year as recorded in the municipal accounting statistics.
 The number of pupils entitled to transportation must be reported annually by the municipalities to the Bavarian State Office for Statistics.
 Otherwise, no application is required.
 The allocations are granted "automatically", i.e. without an application.